OFFICERS AND DIRECTORS

 john c. braddock

-John C. Braddock is the founder and senior managing partner of Broad Oak Advisors, LLC (2006-Present) and CEO and chairman of the board of directors of Broad Oak Group International, LLC (2019-Present).
+John C. Braddock (Denver) is the founder and senior managing partner of Broad Oak Advisors, LLC (2006-Present) and CEO and chairman of the board of directors of Broad Oak Group International, LLC (2019-Present).
 He has over 35 years of experience in the financial services and energy industries.
 John was an oil and gas explorationist with ExxonMobil in New Orleans (1978-1982).
 He then moved to New York as the land manager for Buckeye Petroleum Corporation, a position that evolved into managing due diligence investment research for Tower Capital Corporation (1982-1988), an affiliated venture capital firm.
 Mr. Braddock has also held a number of financial positions on Wall Street, including with The Bank of New York (1987-1988), as a co-founder and director of the capital markets group for the American Stock Exchange (1988-1992), and as a first vice president for UBS PaineWebber's structured products group (1992-1996).
 He was also the founding partner and managing director of the structured financial products group and later a director of investments at Oppenheimer & Co., Inc. (1996-2002), and a senior vice president with MFA, an investment management boutique in New York (2002-2006).
 Mr. Braddock has engaged in over $2 billion of public and private structured derivative and other fundraising transactions during his career on Wall Street.
 He is the author of Derivatives Demystified: Using Structured Financial Products (Wiley, 1997) and a contributing author to The Handbook of Equity Derivatives (McGraw Hill, 2000).
 Mr. Braddock holds a Bachelor of Science degree in geology and finance from Louisiana State University (1978), an MBA degree from Baruch College in New York City (1987), and an honorable discharge from the U.S. Marine Corps (1975).
 After the Marine Corps, John financed his college tuition through summer work as a roughneck on oil & gas drilling rigs across the U.S. Gulf Coast region (1975-1978).
 He holds Series 24 (principal), 7 (general), 22 (direct participation programs), 63 (New York State), 79 (investment banking), and 99 (Operations Professional) U.S. Financial Industry Regulatory Authority ("FINRA") securities registrations.
 Mr. Braddock is a guest lecturer in finance and a mentor to graduate business students, artists, and jazz musicians.
-He is originally from New York City and currently resides in Salida, Colorado where Broad Oak's headquarters is located.
+He is originally from New York City and currently has homes in Denver and Salida, Colorado where Broad Oak's headquarters is located.

-Mr. Lorenzo (Hee Jun) Kim is a co-founder and partner of Broad Oak Advisors, LLC (2006-Present), co-founder, president, and a member of the board of directors of Broad Oak Group International, LLC, (2019-Present), and the CEO of Ignite Innovators, a seed capital venture firm in Korea (2014-Present).
+Mr. Lorenzo (Hee Jun) Kim (Seoul) is a co-founder and partner of Broad Oak Advisors, LLC (2006-Present), co-founder, president, and a member of the board of directors of Broad Oak Group International, LLC, (2019-Present), and the CEO of Ignite Innovators, a seed capital venture firm in Korea (2014-Present).
 He has engaged during his career, including during the time that he has been affiliated with Broad Oak, in approximately US$1.2 billion of financial and corporate transactions.
 Mr. Kim works on private equity, venture capital management and financial advisory assignments, including sourcing deals and funding, quantitative analysis, and strategic planning for clients in the Asia Pacific region.
 His business experience includes employment at a number of prestigious financial and operating companies in Korea and Japan, including CJ Corp, a Korean corporate conglomerate (2003-2007) and Core Finance Group, a Korean private equity firm (2007-2009).
 Mr. Kim is a member of Ignite Innovators, Inc. (2018-Present), the Korean Venture Capital Association and affiliated with IMBN Venture Co., Ltd. (a pan-Asian venture capital firm) (2009-Present), and TSUNAMI Network Partners Corporation (a Japanese venture capital firm) (2009-Present).
 Lorenzo earned a Bachelor of Science degree majoring in Biotechnology and Industrial Engineering from Yonsei University in Seoul, Korea (2001).
 He also received an honorable discharge as a lieutenant from the Republic of Korea Army (2003).
 He resides with his family in Seoul, Korea.

 AMBASSADOR CHRISTOPHER R. HILL